Kyuu-Ji/htb-write-up/cronos/write-up-cronos.md

 > \* \* \* \* \*    root    php /var/www/laravel/artisan schedule:run >> /dev/null 2>&1

 The cronjob runs a Laravel command every minute as root and this can get us command execution as root.
-On the [Laravel documentation](https://laravel.com/docs/5.8/scheduling) about how the scheduled commands work and create our own commands.
+On the [Laravel documentation](https://laravel.com/docs/5.8/scheduling) we can see how the scheduled commands work and create our own commands.

 First we need to find the file **Kernel.php**:
 ```markdown